Nasser Kehtarnavaz is an Erik Jonsson Distinguished Professor in the Department

 learning, real-time implementation on

-embedded processors, and biomedical signal and image analysis.
+embedded processors, and biomedical image analysis.
 He has authored or co-authored 10 books

 TACOM Research Lab, and Houston Health Science Center.